Plinio Apuleyo Mendoza

-Plinio Apuleyo Mendoza (born march 24, 1931) is a Colombian journalist, writer, and diplomat.
-Mendoza was named in honour to the Roman authors Pliny the Younger and Apuleius.
+Plinio Apuleyo Mendoza (March 24, 1931 – July 28, 2026) was a Colombian journalist, writer and diplomat.
+He was named in honour of the Roman authors Pliny the Younger and Apuleius.

-Career
+Life and career

-Plinio Apuleyo Mendoza born in Tunja, Boyacá in 1932, son of the lawyer and politic Plinio Mendoza Neira, who was witness to the murder of Jorge Eliécer Gaitán.
-He studied political science at Sorbonne in Paris.
+Plinio Apuleyo Mendoza, born in Tunja, department of Boyacá, on March 24, 1931, was the son of the lawyer and politician Plinio Mendoza Neira, who witnessed the 1948 assassination of Jorge Eliécer Gaitán.
+He studied political science at the Sorbonne in Paris.

-Mendoza had a close friendship with Nobel Prize winner Gabriel García Márquez.
-They spent time in Europe during the early 60s.
+He had a close friendship with Nobel Prize winner Gabriel García Márquez.
+They spent time in Europe during the early 1960s.
 Mendoza published a biographical novel regarding the life and anecdotes of García Márquez and their circle of friends, poets, and writers during those years in Europe.
-The book was entitled "The Fragrance of the Guava".
+The book was entitled The Fragrance of Guava.

-Mendoza served as First Secretary of the Colombian Embassy in France, writing newspaper articles for several international publications at the same time.
+Mendoza served as first secretary of the Colombian Embassy in France, writing newspaper articles for several international publications at the same time.
 After returning to Colombia in 1959, he became a full-time writer and journalist.

+Mendoza died on July 28, 2026, at the age of 95.